POP

 Address and operand sizes are determined and used as follows:

-• Address size.
-The D flag in the current code-segment descriptor determines the default address size; it may be overridden by an instruction prefix (0x67).
+Dflag in the current code-segment descriptor determines the default address size; it may be overridden by an instruction prefix (0x67).The address size is used only when writing to a destination operand in memory.

-The operand size (16, 32, or 64 bits) determines the amount by which the stack pointer is incremented (2, 4 or 8).
+Dflag in the current code-segment descriptor determines the default operand size; it may be overridden by instruction prefixes (0x66orREX.W).The operand size (16, 32, or 64 bits) determines the amount by which the stack pointer is incremented (2, 4 or 8).

-• Stack-address size.
+Stack-address size.
 Outside of 64-bit mode, the B flag in the current stack-segment descriptor determines the size of the stack pointer (16 or 32 bits); in 64-bit mode, the size of the stack pointer is always 64 bits.

-The stack-address size determines the width of the stack pointer when reading from the stack in memory and when incrementing the stack pointer.
-(As stated above, the amount by which the stack pointer is incremented is determined by the operand size.)
-If the destination operand is one of the segment registers DS, ES, FS, GS, or SS, the value loaded into the register must be a valid segment selector.
+DS,ES,FS,GS, orSS, the value loaded into the register must be a valid segment selector.
 In protected mode, popping a segment selector into a segment register automatically causes the descriptor information associated with that segment selector to be loaded into the hidden (shadow) part of the segment register and causes the selector and the descriptor information to be validated (see the Operation section below).

 A NULL value (0000-0003) may be popped into the DS, ES, FS, or GS register without causing a general protection fault.
 However, any subsequent attempt to reference a segment whose corresponding segment register is loaded with a NULL value causes a general protection exception (#GP).
 In this situation, no memory reference occurs and the saved value of the segment register is NULL.